cca-io/rescript-mui/documentation/docs/project-structure/union-values.md

 the generator will create polymorphic variants which just happen to compile to JS strings anyway.

-This is an example of the prop `variant`, taken from `MaterialUi.Accordion.res`:
+This is an example of the prop `variant`, taken from `Mui.Accordion.res`:

 ```rescript
 type variant = [#elevation | #outlined]